I was “HIGH” for my fortieth birthday!

 I might look calm here, but I’m shaking in my sneakers!

-My darling Blanca began to tear up.
-She was so happy for me.
 I had so many emotions filling my shaking body, but I didn’t want to break down crying.
 I have a hard time taking pictures with watery eyes! 🙂

 I was ALMOST on cloud 9!